mgcrea/node-influx-syslog/README.md

 - Relies on [node-influx](https://github.com/node-influx/node-influx) to connect and write to the InfluxDB instance.

+- Provides basic writes batching to InfluxDB thanks to a custom sublass `BufferedInfluxDB`.

 ## Documentation

 ### Examples

 #### Simple example

+You can use the provided factory function to quickly get a working logger.

+Will use debounced writes to InfluxDB by default (with `BufferedInfluxDB`).

 ```js
 import createLogger from 'influx-syslog';